nathanjzhao/SkalenAI/README.md

-# Project for Stanford's Big Earth Wildfire Hackathon
+# Skalen AI for Enhanced Wildfire Prediction: The Maui Case Study

 Utilizing geotagging and graph theory to detect fires early.
 In this preliminary study, we analyzed the fire during Auguest 8-9, 2023 that affected Lahaina in Maui.